Skip to main content

 Need help?
 Join the x402 Discord for the latest updates.

+We recommend the CDP facilitator for both testnet and mainnet.
+Use x402.org if you want to try x402 without signing up.
 This guide walks you through how to use x402 to interact with services that require payment.
 By the end of this guide, you will be able to programmatically discover payment requirements, complete a payment, and access a paid resource.
 The x402 helper packages for various languages greatly simplify your integration with x402.
 You’ll be able to automatically detect payment challenges, authorize payments onchain, and retry requests with minimal code.
 The packages will automatically trigger the following flow:

 1. Makes the initial request (if using Fetch) or intercepts the initial request (if using Axios)